 Finally, our recommendation for an evening bar is the Cookie.
 From here, you can close out the day with some dinner, or just head up to the rooftop bar for a fantastic view of the city.

-Discover Leicester in bloom across 830 acres of publicly accessible Bridgate Park.
+Discover Leicester in bloom across 830 acres of publicly accessible Bradgate Park.

-Only a stone’s throw away from Leicester, Bridgate still boasts rocky outcrops, gnarled ancient oak trees and Red and Fallow Deer.
+Only a stone’s throw away from Leicester, Bradgate still boasts rocky outcrops, gnarled ancient oak trees and Red and Fallow Deer.

 There’s even sustainably sourced venison and firewood for sale, if you want to take home your very own souvenir barbecue kit.
 Meanwhile, nearby Smithland Wood comprises 155 acres of Ancient Woodland, thriving with bird and animal life.